Links on Android Authority may earn us a commission. Learn more.

 Assuming you’ve entered the correct information each time, Google will now provide you on the screen with a list of all the email addresses registered to you.
 Click on the one you want to log in with and enter your password.

-Tips to complete account recovery steps
+Tips for completing account recovery steps

 The less “suspicious” you look in Google’s eyes, the more chance there is of getting your account back.